abdulwaheed76/practices/README.md

 sudo apt install postgresql
 sudo -u postgres psql;    (for windows go to program files, locate postgres folder, then go to bin folder.
 In windows explorer location bar, type cmd.
 Then type `psql -U postgres`.
 You will be prompted for password that you setup during installation.
 Rest is same for linux and windows) create database mydb;
+\c mydb;
 create user myuser with encrypted password 'mypass';
-grant all privileges on database mydb to myuser;
+grant all privileges on database mydb to myuser; // some times for some hibernate apps, this is needed: GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA public TO myuser;
-\c mydb;
 CREATE EXTENSION "uuid-ossp";

 ```